Keyboard Offsite Rig for stage and studio sessions

 Designing the Racks

-Since I would need my Alesis Andromeda for some genres, I designed the racks so they could double as a keyboard stand for the Andromeda.
-I now knew how tall I would need the racks.
-To control the weight, instead of a single tall rack for supporting the Andromeda I chose to stack two racks.
-The two racks are different size (8U and 12U) to distribute the weight evenly with rack mounted devices.
+Since I would need analog polyphonic synthesizers like my Alesis Andromeda or Oberheim OB-X8/Sequential Trigon-6 for some genres, I designed the racks so they could double as a keyboard stand.
+To control the weight, instead of a single tall rack I chose to stack two racks of different size (8U and 12U) to distribute the weight evenly with rack mounted devices.
 Weight does vary per rack unit space depending on whether the device has an internal transformer (which is heavy) or is powered from an external power source.

-One thing that is absolutely forbidden from my stage system is “wall wart” power supplies.
+One thing that is absolutely forbidden from my stage system is "wall wart" power supplies.
 Wall warts made cheaper product possible - they were used as an external power source to get around UL requirements for high voltages in an enclosed box and eliminate an expensive development process.
 Unfortunately wall warts are unreliable and not rugged enough for the rough rigors of the road.
 Since I had devices that required external power sources, I eliminated all the wall warts with a Juice Goose 12Paq.
-The 12Paq can supply low voltage sources such as 9VDC and 12VDC (both polarities), plus 9VAC (which can be configured to supply 18VAC if you know what you’re doing).
+The 12Paq can supply low voltage sources such as 9VDC and 12VDC (both polarities), plus 9VAC (which can be configured to supply 18VAC if you know what you're doing).
+I planned one rack to contain all devices requiring low voltage sources in the same rack as the 12Paq.
 I bought a new one for my studio years ago and it has proven so reliable that it was the optimal tool for the stage system.
 Today the 12Paq is no longer made so I acquired a used one which required some restoration.
 The power outputs are on RJ45 interconnects similar to computer network ports, and I already knew the wiring for the 12Paq so I could build my own cables.

 I was looking at a diverse assortment of rack mounted devices so I planned out the racks using a spreadsheet listing weight, power source, interconnects, and size of each device.
 I had a total of four racks, two 8U and two 12U racks.
 This spreadsheet really helped to plan the weight distribution and position of each device in the racks.